hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 Each software house should register a single application with HMRC.
 This application will be used to identify the software house during the OAuth 2.0 grant flow and will also be used in subsequent per user API calls.
 We limit the number of requests that each application can make.
 This protects our backend service against excessive load and encourages real-time API calls over batch processing.

 We set limits based on anticipated loads and peaks.
 Our standard limit is 3 requests per second per application.
-If you believe that your application will sustain traffic load above this value, contact the SDS Team at email [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk)
+If you believe that your application will sustain traffic load above this value, contact the SDS Team at email [SDSTeam@hmrc.gov.uk](mailto:SDSTeam@hmrc.gov.uk).

 ## Getting help and support